GREEN BUILDING (PAST CAMPAIGN)

 2. Educational projects and programs on ecological design have transformed the culture on campus to be oriented toward sustainability.

 3. Intervene and influence the institution for new construction.

-Greenhouse: The students of the Green Building Campaign have designed and constructed a greenhouse near the College 8 Garden.
-This project encompasses several innovative and sustainable systems including; controlled environment agriculture via hydroponics and aquaculture, rainwater harvesting for irrigation and possibly hydro-power generation, photo voltaic cells to power various pumps and electrical monitoring equipment designed with best practices in mind.
-This project has been constructed almost completely from open loop recycled materials.
+Greenhouse: The students of the Green Building Campaign designed and constructed a greenhouse near the College 8 Garden.
+This project encompassed several innovative and sustainable systems including; controlled environment agriculture via hydroponics and aquaculture, rainwater harvesting for irrigation and possibly hydro-power generation, photo voltaic cells to power various pumps and electrical monitoring equipment designed with best practices in mind.
+This project was constructed almost completely from open loop recycled materials.
 It is designed for abundant food production using efficient growing methods.
-We aim to show a dramatic reduction in water usage and maximization of organic crop yield, powered by renewable solar and hydro energy.
-This project also creates a learning space for future generations to research innovative food production systems, and resource optimization.
+The goal was to show a dramatic reduction in water usage and maximization of organic crop yield, powered by renewable solar and hydro energy.
+This project also created a learning space for future generations to research innovative food production systems, and resource optimization.